What is convenience sampling?

 How to reduce bias in convenience sampling?

 The best way of reducing bias in convenience sampling is to use it along with probability sampling.
-Since it is usually biased, probability sampling gets the measurement parameter with it to keep this bias under check.
+Since it is usually biased, probability sampling gets the measurement parameter with it to keep this sampling bias under check.

 After receiving a fair idea about this bias using probability sampling, the researcher can use both convenience sampling and probability sampling techniques to draw a more accurate estimation.
 The probability aspect used, along with convenience sampling, will have to be powerful enough to overcome it.
 Bias can make the entire sample futile, and that’s the last thing that a researcher needs.
 This bias can be reduced or eliminated by including probability sampling.

 How to efficiently analyze convenience sampling data?